How a Disability Attorney Can Help You Leave Work Protected

 Dan is a 49-year-old software developer who’s been working for the same international bank for the past 12 years.
 About five years ago, Dan noticed fatigue and mild tingling sensations in his feet.
 After seeing several specialists and undergoing a battery of testing, Dan was diagnosed with Multiple Sclerosis.

 Dan was terrified, but determined not to let the diagnosis dictate his future.
 He continued working for several years without serious issues while his condition was relatively stable.

 Unfortunately, Dan’s condition took a turn for the worst over the past few months.
 His fatigue worsened to the point where he was practically sleeping at his desk.
 The bank tried to accommodate Dan by allowing him to work from home, but Dan still kept falling further behind on his work.
 The accommodations weren’t enough.

-Dan knew that he had to start thinking about long term disability, but he wasn’t sure where to start.
+Dan knew he had to start thinking about long term disability, but he wasn’t sure where to start.
 He tried to review his policy on two separate occasions, but found it to be too confusing and overwhelming.
 He waited and waited until the unspeakable happened – the bank fired Dan.